trzhang0116/HRAC/README.md

 # HRAC
-This is a PyTorch implementation for our paper "[Generating Adjacency-Constrained Subgoals in Hierarchical Reinforcement Learning](https://arxiv.org/abs/2006.11485)" (NeurIPS 2020).
+This is a PyTorch implementation for our paper "[Generating Adjacency-Constrained Subgoals in Hierarchical Reinforcement Learning](https://arxiv.org/abs/2006.11485)" (NeurIPS 2020 spotlight).

 ## Dependencies
 - Python 3.6